A Welcome From Our Senior Minister

 Where should I park?

-Is the congregation “Queer Friendly”?
+Is the congregation “Queer Positive”?

 Absolutely.
 We have an active LGBT community within our congregation.
 Our denomination has welcomed gay parish ministers for the last quarter century, long before most other religious groups.
 Toronto First is also a “Welcoming Congregation”.
-The Welcoming Congregation Program is a completely volunteer program for congregations that see a need to become more inclusive towards bisexual, gay, lesbian, and/or transgender people.
+The Welcoming Congregation Program is a volunteer program for UU congregations that see a need to become more inclusive towards bisexual, gay, lesbian, and/or transgender people.

 Read the statement regarding same-sex couples passed at our Annual General Meeting in May 2001.

 Our church building is almost totally wheelchair accessible.
 The elevator is located down the long hallway past the church office.
 An elevator key is available from the office.
 Level 1 is the lower hall; level 2 is the sanctuary; level 3 is Workman Hall, the accessible washroom and the nursery; level 4 is the Religious Education wing.

 What should I wear?

 Dress up or dress casually; you won't be alone whichever you choose.

 How can I get I information on wedding, funerals and other rites of passage?

 The First Unitarian Congregation of Toronto was founded as a religious community in 1845 and has been active ever since.
 Learn more about our history.